 To make it a little easier, I’m going to put today’s word problems here so everyone can access them while working in groups.
-We will work on one problem at a time, work together in your groups to find a solution.
+We will work on one problem at a time, then come together after each problem to discuss your answers.
+Work together in your groups to find a solution.
 For working in groups on Zoom:

 - If you get kicked out your group because of wifi, exit the meeting and come back in and I’ll let you back into your group (remember your group number)